Stuycs-K/project03-final-9-linr-wue/DEVLOG.md

 ### 2024-01-08 - Fixing semaphore, testing select server

 40 min - fixing semaphore/shared memory code; unsure if we will use shm; worked on some documentation; started testing select server

+35 min - messing around with select server, got the code to compile but will test tomorrow